 Outpatient IV Therapy

-The program also includes an on-site pharmacy staffed by a pharmacist with expertise in oncology, who supports clinical staff to ensure safe administration of chemotherapeutic agents and other novel therapies.
+The program also includes an on-site pharmacy staffed by a pharmacist with expertise in oncology.
+The pharmacist supports clinical staff to ensure safe administration of chemotherapy and other treatments.
 The pharmacist also is available to counsel patients about their medication needs and answer any questions they might have.

 A comprehensive array of infusion therapies is available - medications that either fight cancer or intravenous solutions that help patients manage the symptoms of cancer or its treatment.
 These include: